-If they will reimburse be sure to find out what forms and other documentation you will need to bring with you for your Filipino dentist to complete.
+If your dental plan will reimburse, be sure to find out what forms and other documentation you need to bring with you for your Filipino dentist to complete.

 US patients may also be eligible to claim medical expenses tax deductions for dental treatment abroad, including travel and accommodation costs, potentially saving an even greater amount on dental treatment costs.

-Our dentists are open all year round and so you may visit anytime.
-There are certain times of year when it is busier – for example during holidays (particularly Christmas) or festivals - and hotel accommodation and transport becomes booked up quickly.
+Our dentists are open all year round, so any time is a good time to visit.
+Certain times of year it is busier—during holidays (particularly Christmas) or festivals.
+Hotel accommodation and air transport books up quickly.

-The Philippines is a tropical country, whose weather is affected by the northeast and southwest monsoons.
-The five climactic zones the country is divided to reflect the exposure to these monsoons.
-The majority of the West, including Manila is wet from June to November, but dry for the rest of the year, whereas areas exposed to the northeast Monsoon are wet from December to March.
-In April and May most of the country is dry, but these are also the hottest months.
+The Philippines is a tropical country, and the weather is affected by the Northeast and Southwest monsoons.
+The country's five climactic zones are divided to reflect the exposure to these monsoons.
+The majority of the West, including Manila is wet from June to November, although dry for the rest of the year; whereas areas exposed to the Northeast Monsoon are wet from December to March.
+In April and May most of the country is dry; these are also the hottest months.

 (Image by: Sir Mervs)

-Although the Philippines government is committed to providing access to all, generally the streets, roads and other public places in the Philippines lack facilities for disabled people, and most people with a disability usually have a companion with them for getting around.
-Commercial properties including shopping malls may not necessarily have the facilities a wheelchair user requires such as ramps or designated bathrooms.
+Although the Philippines government is committed to providing access to all, generally the streets, roads and other public places in the Philippines lack facilities for disabled people, People with a disability should consider bringing a companion along for help getting around.
+Commercial properties, including shopping malls, may not necessarily have the facilities a wheelchair user requires, such as ramps or designated bathrooms.

-Some hotels, especially the newer ones, do have wheelchair access and many of our clinics offer pick-up services.
-Please contact us if you require any further information about accessability and we will assist in any way we can to get you to one of our Filipino dentists.
+Some hotels, especially the newer ones, do have wheelchair access and many of our clinics offer access and wheelchair-assisted transport services.
+Please contact us if you require any further information about accessibility and we will assist in any way we can to get you to one of our Filipino dentists.

-Although prostitution is illegal, in some areas including Angeles City and Olongapo, it is quite blatant and may be unsettling, especially as many of these areas cater for Western businessmen.
+Although prostitution is illegal, in some areas including Angeles City and Olongapo, it is quite blatant and may be unsettling, especially as many of these areas cater to Western businessmen.

 Manila is a big city and you will encounter the same big-city pitfalls as anywhere else in the world.
-Crowds, pollution, noise, traffic and poverty may be too much for some, but fortunately there are plenty of tranquil places nearby to get away to.
+Crowds, pollution, noise, traffic and poverty may be too much for some, but fortunately there are plenty of tranquil places to head for respite.

 For dental patients there really is an extraordinary range of options to engage in, depending on how you are feeling after your treatment.

-Naturally, a lot of activities take place in and around the islands' waters.
-For beach bunnies and snorkellers island-hopping around the Visavayas should find you the perfect beach.
-While divers have been enamored with The Philippines charms for years, surfers are just finding out that both coasts have great waves at certain times of the year.
+Activities abound in and around the islands' waters.
+For beach bunnies and snorkelers island-hopping around the Visavayas should find you the perfect beach.
+While divers have been enamored with the Philippines charms for years, surfers are just finding out that both coasts have great waves at certain times of the year.
 Freshwater pursuits include rafting, wakeboarding and kayaking.

 On land there are a host of trekking opportunities from the rice terraces around Banaue to the peaks, volcanoes and rainforests across the whole islands.

 The Philippines' isolation from other land masses has ensured a wide range of unique wildlife has developed here that cannot be found anywhere else.
-It is considered to have one of the world's highest biodiversities and is one of the world's 17 megadiverse countries.
-The Philippines’ rainforests and marine waters are teeming with unique flora and fauna—the importance of these unique plant and animal species and their habitats now an important part of conservation efforts to protect the delicate ecosystems with protected areas and sustainable use of the natural environment.
+The country has one of the world's highest biodiversities and is one of the world's 17 megadiverse countries.
+The Philippines' rain forests and marine waters are teeming with unique flora and fauna—the importance of these unique plant and animal species and their habitats now an important part of conservation efforts to protect the delicate ecosystems with protected areas and sustainable use of the natural environment.